 If I had to choose between cleaning a toxic-waste dump and battling psychotics and paranoiacs in an asylum, I have to admit, I don't know which I would choose; but the idea of doing either institutional job—dealing with the smells of human-waste and lunatic old people—would itself resemble a toxic-waste dump.
-I can see myself grow tougher and crueler as a necessary step, just to do my job.
+I can see myself grow tougher and crueler as a necessary step, to just doing my job.

 Here is my problem.
 At age 69, I have experienced a young man's anti-establishment POV, the literature major's curiosity at human behavior, and the view of an older man with a long, varied work-history.
 These points-of-view cannot abide each other on the same page.
 So I don't have easy answers.
 All I can do is inform.

 But even as a college student, I did not believe that the anti-establishment stance held much water.
 Half-way houses, convalescent homes, psychiatric hospitals—there are simply not enough of them to hold all the people who want to get in them.
 To make matters worse, the institutions have to manage nagging budgetary issues.
-As I asked before, who wants to work in a place crammed full of crazy people anyway?
+As I asked before, who wants to work in a place crammed full of crazy people?

 An institution has to find its competent people anyway it can—who are often Nurse Ratched types—punctillious bureaucrats with no personal life.
 If it wants thoughtful, humane supervisors, it has to pay them more; so the institution takes less competent people out of financial necessity.